bc-anaisabel/meta_analysis_climate_restor/README.md

 ##

 Location of restoration sites

-For this project the number of sites I considered is very limited because I chose to only use the response ratios already calculated by the meta-analysis by Jones et al. (2018).
-During data collection of new studies, I identified I will need more time to establish accurate response ratio values.
-The sites I used for this project are 10 [Figure 4].
+The number of sites I considered is limited because I chose to only use the response ratios already calculated by the original meta-analysis for this study.
+The 10 different sites I used for this project are 10 [Figure 4]:

 <p align="center">
   <img src="output/Restoration_sites_maps.png" width="800">